-Get a post about Factors Affecting the Climate / Weather / Season Change of Nepal & India and rest of the world.
-You can also say it factors affecting weather of the world including Nepal or factors affecting the season of Asiaan countries.
+Get a post about Factors Affecting the Climate / Weather / Season Change of Nepal & India and the rest of the world.
+You can also say it is factors affecting the weather of the world including Nepal or factors affecting the season of Asian countries.
 Be updated.

-Factors Affecting the Climate / Weather / Season Change of Nepal, India and Rest of the World
+Factors Affecting the Climate / Weather / Season Change of Nepal, India, and the Rest of the World

 Most predict that future climate change could include:

-- Higher maximum temperatures and more hot days in nearly all land areas More intense precipitation events over many Northern Hemisphere middle to high latitude land areas
+- Higher maximum temperatures and more hot days in nearly all land areas More intense precipitation events over many Northern Hemisphere middles to high latitude land areas

 - Higher minimum temperatures and fewer cold days and frost over virtually all